 1. You don’t need to have the answers to everything

 Even though I have anxiety myself, it’s difficult for me to understand someone else’s.
 We often want to provide a solution to people’s problems, even when they haven’t asked for solutions.
 Unsolicited advice helped my loved ones feel less helpless as they watched me become less and less like myself.

-“If we can share our story with someone who responds with empathy and understanding, shame can’t survive.” – Brené Brown
+As Brené Brown puts it, “If we can share our story with someone who responds with empathy and understanding, shame can’t survive.”

 2. Ask questions and pray instead